 There are a few ways you can increase the width of an ATV.

 Installing wheel spacers is the fastest and cheapest way to achieve a wider wheel stance.
-While wheel spacers are great, they do come with a few significant downsides.
+While wheel spacers are helpful in some situations, they have a few significant downsides.
 Read this post to learn all about the pros and cons of installing wheel spacers on an ATV.

 Something called the wheel offset is used to indicate how far from the wheel hub your tires sit.
 You will usually find this number stamped on the inside of your rim.
 The value may be negative, zero, or positive.